portermorrison/UltimateJavaRepository/Unit05/README.md

 - Static methods do not have a 'this' reference and are unable to use the class's instance variables or call non-static methods.
 - Static variables can be designated as either public or private and are designeated with the static keyword befor the variable type.
 ## 5.8 - Scope and Access
+- Local variables can be declared in the body of constructors and methods.
+These variables may only be used within the constructor or method and cannot be declared to be 'public' or 'private'.
+- When there is a local variable with the same name as an instance variable, the variable name will refer to the local variable instead of the instanc variable
 ## 5.9 - `this` Keyword
+- Within a non-static method or a constructor, the keyword this is a reference ot the current object - the object whose method or constructor  is being called.
 ## 5.10 - Ethical and Social Implications of Computing Systems
+- The creation of programs has impacts on society, economies, and culture.
+These impacts can be beneficial and/or harmful.